diegodorado/diegodorado.github.io/content/works/i-o/index.md

 ---
-title: I-O
+title: Intrumento Óptico
 date: "2018-08-01"
-description: I-O is an audiovisual and scenographic performance about the recovery of our languages and the relationship with nature through a process of spiritual and material detoxification.
+description: Performance about the recovery of our languages through a process of detoxification.
 cover: "./cover.jpg"
 ---